 Under these circumstances, there is a risk of "financial abuse": the paid partner withholding money to exert control and make it difficult for the other partner to leave.
 The only alternative currently offered by DWP – one partner requesting separate payments – carries the obvious risk of further violence and abuse when the abusive partner inevitably finds out.

-However, when the Committee recently raised these twin concerns with the Department ( PDF 217 KB), it was told in a reply from Family Support and Children's Minister Kit Malthouse ( PDF 406 KB) that the abuse risk attendant on single payments already exists with other benefits paid that way: "this is not a new scenario … so the implication that UC will exacerbate the issue of domestic violence is completely without foundation".
+However, when the Committee recently raised these twin concerns with the Department (PDF PDF 217 KB)Opens in a new window, it was told in a reply from Family Support and Children's Minister Kit Malthouse (PDF PDF 406 KB)Opens in a new window that the abuse risk attendant on single payments already exists with other benefits paid that way: "this is not a new scenario … so the implication that UC will exacerbate the issue of domestic violence is completely without foundation".

 The Department also maintains that because of the recognised risk to the abused partner of requesting a split payment "the Government would not want the Committee to make the mistake of thinking that the greater use of split payments can help tackle the scourge of domestic violence".